 Maycreate was also tasked with creating, designing and launching a Microsite.
 Its purpose was to inform guests, visitors and the press about the restoration and the hotel’s celebrated history.
 The Site also included an historical time-line that covered major events, famous guests, and any changes that took place inside the hotel, as well as changes in ownership over the years.
 Grant Little, senior art director, mapped out, designed, and oversaw the development of the Microsite, which was completed by a third party.
 Monty Wyne and our client provided content.

 In addition, Brian May and Virginia Brooks, designer and front-end developer, have designed construction signage to cover the exterior construction fence.
-The purpose of the signage is to create excitement and increase expectation for the community, guests, and passersby for the restoration and development.
+The purpose of the signage is to create excitement and increase expectation for the community, guests, and passersby for this historic restoration and development.

 A brief history, Crutchfield House preceded Read House and was built in the late 1840s.
 It survived the Civil War, floods, and political unrest only to burn to the ground in 1867.
-Read House, an impressive 3-story building opened in 1872.
+Read House, an impressive 3-story building, opened in 1872.
 By 1926, with Chattanooga’s increasing need to accommodate visitors and conventions, the new 10-story hotel opened.
-Many famous people have been guests of Read House over the years, including Winston Churchill and Elvis Presley, among others.
-Be sure to visit the microsite for more details.
+Many famous people have been guests of Read House over the years, including Winston Churchill, Elvis Presley, and Al Capone, among others.
+Be sure to visit the Microsite for more details.